Risks for melanoma skin cancer

 Personal history of skin cancer

-People who have already had melanoma skin cancer have a higher risk of developing another primary melanoma.
-Having had basal cell carcinoma (BCC) or squamous cell carcinoma (SCC) is also linked with a higher risk of developing another skin cancer, including melanoma.
+Having had non-melanoma skin cancer, either basal cell carcinoma or squamous cell carcinoma, is also linked with a higher risk of developing melanoma.

 Family history of skin cancer